DostoJoe/Microchip-HV507-Arduino-Library/README.md

-# Adafruit MCP23017 Arduino Library
+# Microchip HV507 Arduino Library

 This is a library for the HV507 low-voltage to high-voltage serial-to-parallel converter.